-Western Primary School catchment area map
+Note 5 Western Primary School catchment area map

-In order to check the catchment area for a particular address, North Yorkshire County Council School Admissions Team can be contacted at: schooladmissions@northyorks.gov.uk
+In order to check the catchment area for a particular address, North Yorkshire Council School Admissions team can be contacted at: schooladmissions@northyorks.gov.uk

 Living in the catchment area does not guarantee a place at the school.
-Offers will be made in priority order (see Oversubscription criteria).
+Offers will be made in priority order (see the oversubscription criteria).

-If there are not enough places to admit all children who live in the catchment area, distance will then be used (see note 6 below for methodology).
+If there are insufficient places to admit all children who live in the catchment area, distance will then be used (see note 6 below for methodology).
 This means those living closest to the school, within the catchment area, would be offered a place before those living further away.

-Distance measurements: All routes measured are to determine the allocation of school places only.
-North Yorkshire County Council uses an electronic mapping system.
-All distance measurements are based on the nearest route recognised by the County Council's electronic mapping system from the pupil's address to school.
+All routes measured are to determine the allocation of school places only.
+North Yorkshire Council uses an electronic mapping system.
+All distance measurements are based on the nearest route recognised by the council's electronic mapping system from the pupil's address to school.

 The measurement is made from a fixed point from within the dwelling, as identified by Ordnance Survey, to the nearest school entrance using footpaths and roads.
-The routes measured to determine the allocation of school places will be those recognised by the electronic mapping system.
+The routes measured to determine the allocation of school places will be those recognised by the electronic mapping system used by the North Yorkshire Council School Admissions team, on behalf of the Trust.
 The school location marker shown on the above map is for indicative, rather than measurement purposes.